taisukeh/ScrollingBars/README.md

 `ScrollingBars` make top and bottom bars follow scrollilng of a UIScrollVieww or similar view (e.g. UITableView or UIWebView).
 It works like the Safari app for iOS8.

+`ScrollingBars` **can't use with UINavigationController's navigation bar** because the navigation bar provides no way to change it's height or position.
+It is recommended to create top bar as a generic UIView.

 ## So what can I do with it?

 ![](ScreenShots/ScreenShot1.gif)